 12. Accommodation and hospitality Chefs, managers, interior designers, and any other job you can possibly think of that is needed in a lodge and in hospitality.

 13. Anti poaching This is a topic that is incredibly dear and important to me.
 Horses often help with anti-poaching.
-Read all about it in this post.

 Which ever discipline you’re good at, there is an opportunity to become an exercise rider!